 Where the dissertation abstract appears in the dissertation?

-The abstract is written in the start, after writing the acknowledgments but before the table of contents and list of figures and tables.
+The abstract is written in the start, after writing the acknowledgements but before the table of contents and list of figures and tables.
 Although this section appears in the start it is usually written in the very last.
 When you are done with writing all the rest of the dissertation.

 What is the purpose of the dissertation abstract?